vitabaks/docs/docs/management/restore.md

 15. Start patroni service on Replica servers;
 16. Check that the patroni is healthy on the replica server;
     - Note: timeout 10 hours.
-17. Check PostgreSQL Cluster health (finish).
+17. Check PostgreSQL cluster health (finish).

 </details>